aephidayatuloh/segmentation/README.md

 # Customer Segmentation
-Code and data source for customer segmentation (cluster analysis) workshop by StarCore Academy of Data Science (SCADS) 2023.
+Code and data source for Applied Data Science for Customer Segmentation in CRM workshop by StarCore Academy of Data Science (SCADS) 2023.